nvtkaszpir/3d-print/prusa-buddy3d-camera/README.md

   more hardware details are required to added here
 - firmware 3.1.0 (also worked on 3.1.2 on my setup)

+# Known limitations

+- tested only on firmware 3.1.0 and 3.1.2
+- sounds used are from the stock rom, they can be misleading :)

 # Overview

 - prepare microSD card to be formatted as MBR partition table with single primary partition as FAT32